 That night, that moment under the stars, and the dozen or so trout that followed, taught me to look at things differently.
 It was a defining night, with the kind of lesson we’re all granted from time to time, and one that stands ingrained in memory.
 Since then, my first adjustment at night is often a flip from swinging to drifting, or vice versa.
 Whether fishing wets, streamers, mouse flies or other surface patterns, one simple change may be all you need.

-— Next time, we’ll take a detailed look at drifting vs swinging.
+** Next up, we take a detailed look at drifting vs swinging.
 When, why, how and more.
+HERE is the link. **

 Fish hard, friends.

 T R O U T B I T T E N